sjstretton/screwed/02-ProgressAndProblems.md

 But are we at a revolutionary time?
 Can we change a complex system like tax and welfare from first principles, or is 'patching' the only realistic possibility?
 We will assert that change is possible if it is beneficial, practical and fair and communicated well so that these aspects are evident.

 One does not make fundamental progress without thinking about what a system should *do* and what it should *be*.
-We address thes in the 'tax in principle' chapter below.
+We address this in the 'tax in principle' chapter.

-We also need to consider the motivation for, and the barriers to change.
-One barrier is the worry that some people will be made worse off by any changes.
-We need to ensure not only that the final state is fair but also that the transition between the current system and the new is also fair.
-We deal with this in our fourth principle, below.

 ## PRINCIPLE 2: SOLVING GREAT EVILS

-Second, he argued for a *comprehensive* solution to the five 'giant' social problems of the poor.
+Second, Beveridge argued for a *comprehensive* solution to the five 'giant' social problems of the poor.
 His report dealt primarily with want (poverty) and disease (poor health).
 The other three 'giants' were ignorance (lack of education), squalor (poor housing), and idleness (unemployment).
 Accordingly, his report laid the basis not only for the UK's postwar welfare (or social security) system but also the National Health Service, public education, housing policy and a system of macroeconomic management aiming for full employment.

 We still have Beveridge's giant social issues to some degree, but we are also faced with new problems.
 This book, like Beveridge's report, is devoted to five great societal challenges which face us now: